Pierre-Colin/serve/README.md

 Things left to do
 -----------------

-* Implement socket types.

-* Implement protocol specifications.
+* Implement other address families that Linux supports.

 * Add a way to limit incoming connections below OS limit.